sass/sass/spec/modules.md

 This algorithm takes a string, `argument`, and returns either a [source file] or null.

-* If `argument` is a relative URL:
+* If `argument` is a relative URL and the [current source file] has an importer `importer`:

-  * Let `resolved` be the result of [parsing `argument` as a URL][parsing a URL] with the [current source file]'s canonical URL as the base URL.
+  * Let `resolved` be the result of [parsing `argument` as a URL][parsing a URL] with the current source file's canonical URL as the base URL.

+    > This will produce an error if the current source file has no base URL,
+    > since the WHATWG URL-parsing algorithm requires either an absolute URL or
+    > a base URL.

   * Let `result` be the result of passing `resolved` to the current source file's [importer](#importer).